Impact Report 2017

 - EMPLOYED 49 people with a payroll of $1.936 million+

 - CONTRIBUTED $569,687 in payroll taxes to the local, state and federal government

 Since 1836 the public has entrusted KHS to be the keeper of the commonwealth’s legacy.
 KHS has continued to re-imagine this commitment, deepening it to also help Kentuckians recognize history’s value and use it to address the enduring social, economic and sustainability challenges facing us today.

-- 850 million visits to U.S. museums each year (more than the attendance for all major league sporting events and theme parks combined)
+- 850 million visitors to U.S. museums each year

 “Yearlong research and personal interviews have revealed an array of historical perspectives and motivations that many students are not exposed to.
 Every year of participation has improved my research, writing and interview skills — many of which can be applied in other settings.”